 Why Optimize DARRP?

 - By default, done every 30 minutes (1800s)

-- In large networks with many radios and stations, it can cause a long calculation, and it can also cause multiple channel changes throughout the day. (while the Rogue APs roam)
+- In large networks with many radios and stations, it may cause long computation, and also, it may cause multiple channel changes throughout the day (while the Rogue APs roam)

-Important tip: Statically define computing times during periods of low traffic
+Important hint: Statically set compute times during low-traffic periods

 config wireless-controller timers set darrp-optimize 0

 set darrp-day sunday monday tuesday wednesday thursday friday saturday

 - Enabling frequency handoff encourages customers to use 5GHz